-To extract invoice data from an image, use an AI-driven invoice data extraction tool.
+To extract data from an invoice image, upload it to an AI-driven extraction tool.
 Simply upload the scanned invoice (e.g., a JPG or PNG file), and the software will automatically recognize key fields – such as the vendor name, invoice number, date, and total amount – and export them into a structured Excel or CSV file, without any manual typing.

 While the process sounds simple, finance professionals know the reality can be complex.
 Low-quality scans, inconsistent invoice layouts, and handwritten notes can quickly turn a straightforward task into a source of errors and delays.